bayyubenjamin/RiseIdentity/README.md

 As AFA Identity is currently a demo on the Rise Chain Testnet:
 1. Ensure you have a Rise-compatible wallet set up for the Testnet.
-2. Access the dApp demo link: [Your dApp Demo Link Here] (If you have one)
+2. Access the dApp demo link: [https://afaidentity-risetestnet.vercel.app/] (If you have one)
 3. Follow the on-screen instructions to connect your wallet and interact with the features.
 4. (Add any other specific steps for users to try out the demo)